gravyboat/bulkeats/content/Articles/sousvide.rst

-So the total investment made for cooking sous vide is $143 plus a little in electricity/water for your first 20-40 times depending on how heavily you load up your bags (and I don't like to do more than 2lbs per bag max).
+So the total investment made for cooking sous vide is $143 plus a little in electricity/water for your first 20-40 times depending on how heavily you load up your bags (I prefer one piece of chicken per bag).
 While sous vide definitely isn't an extremely low cost of entry style of cooking a lot of the cost is offset to me because I don't have to either bake a ton of chicken and make my living space hot, or deal with batch cooking.
 The time